btcpayserver/btcpayserver-docker/docs/joinmarket.md

 . btcpay-setup.sh -i
 ```

-Then you need to setup your joinmarket wallet:
+Then you need to setup your default joinmarket wallet:

 ```bash
 jm.sh wallet-tool-generate